chrizzFTD/printree/README.md

 ```

 ## Customizing formatting
-Different representations can be achieved by subclassing the `TreePrinter` object.
-An `AsciiPrinter` is provided as an example:
+`TreePrinter` subclasses can change each of the string representations of the tree.
+The subclass `AsciiPrinter` is provided as an example:
 ```python
 >>> from printree import AsciiPrinter
 >>> obj = [42, {"foo": (True, False)}]